-What a DXA Screening Can Tell You About Your Bones
+What a DXA Screening is, and What It Can Tell You About Your Bones

 What is DXA?

-DXA tests involve technology that is much more effective than a typical X-ray, which is unable to show osteoporosis in the body until it is far more advanced.
-Although the name of this x-ray might sound overwhelming, a DXA is actually a simple and quick non-invasive process.
-This enhanced form of x-ray scanning uses top-of-the-line radiation technology to accurately measure bone mineral density in a patient’s body.
+This enhanced form of x-ray scanning uses top-of-the-line radiation technology to measure bone mineral density accurately in a patient’s body.
 By assessing an estimate of bone density, your physician will then know how strong your bones currently are and which areas are weaker than others.
 The test focuses on two main areas of your body – the hip and spine.
-These two areas both have a larger chance of fracturing and tend to lead to more serious side effects.
+Both areas have a larger chance of fracturing and tend to lead to more severe side effects.

 How does it work?

 This screening test is a straightforward and quick process, usually over within 10 to 20 minutes.
 As the patient, you will lie on a padded table with an x-ray generator below you and an imaging device above you.
 While lying very still, the DXA detector slowly examines the area in need, generating images for the physician to review.

 It is imperative to remain still during the scan for more accurate results.
 Once the images are taken, they will then be printed and thoroughly reviewed to determine your bone mineral density.

 When should I get one?